 • Pricing: Free-$6 per month

-Even though competition in the real estate software industry is fierce, it’s nothing compared to that of social media management platforms.
-Take the investment and user base for your average real estate software, and triple it.
+Even though competition in the real estate software industry is fierce, it’s nothing compared to social media management platforms.
+Take the investment and user base for your average real estate software and triple it.
 That translates to the thoughtful features of Buffer, such as advice on when and how to post content, automated engagement reports, and collaboration tools.

 Visit Buffer